CryptoCoinSwift/CryptoCoinFramework/README.md

-CoinKey
+Crypto Coin for Swift
 =======
-Swift component for private keys, public keys, and addresess for crypto currencies such as Bitcoin, Litecoin, and Dogecoin.
+Modular Swift framework for crypto currencies such as Bitcoin, Litecoin and Dogecoin.

 Introduction
 ============